forj-oss/forjj-jenkins/README.md

 - The list of environment as described by `environment`
 - A list of files as described by `files`, created before and removed after if requested.
 - a collection of pre-defined environment variable sent by `forjj-jenkins`
+  - DOCKER_DOOD        : docker run helper given by forjj to start a container in DooD mode.
+  - DOCKER_DOOD_BECOME : docker run helper given by forjj to start a container with a different UID/GID.
+  - PROXY              : docker run helper given by forjj to start a container with a proxy setup.
+  - DOOD_SOURCE        : docker run helper given by forjj to start a container with options to mount source/deploy/workspace path

   - DOOD_SRC           : Obsolete.
 Use SELF_SRC.
   - DOOD_DEPLOY        : Obsolete.
 Use SELF_DEPLOY.

   - GID                : Group ID for the current user.
   - UID                : User ID for the current user.
   - LOGNAME            : User name of the current user.
   - PATH               : Shell path
   - TERM               : Terminal string
   - HOSTNAME           : Host or container name
   - http_proxy         : Proxy information if set
   - https_proxy        : Proxy information if set
   - no_proxy           : Proxy information if set
-  - HTTP_PROXY  : Proxy information if set
-  - HTTPS_PROXY : Proxy information if set
-  - NO_PROXY    : Proxy information if set
   - SELF_SRC           : Container Path to the source directory tree.
   - SELF_DEPLOY        : Container Path to the deployments directory tree

+NOTE: when forjj-jenkins run a command, it displays each environment variable used to run the command.

 ## Forjfile plugin options